LSSTDESC/SN-PWV/docs/source/overview/install.rst

    wget --continue --timeout 0 --tries 0 -i data/plasticc/file_list.txt -P /desired/output/directory/

-If you have difficulty downloading all the data at once, or if you don't need the entire data set, please try individually downloading the files listed in ``file_list.txt`` .
+If you have difficulty downloading all the data at once, or if you don't need the entire data set, try individually downloading the files listed in ``file_list.txt`` .
 The downloaded files will be nested, compressed files using a mix of the ``.gz`` and ``.tar.gz`` compression formats.
 You can decompress them using the following commands: